mas-bandwidth/SnapshotTest/README.md

 This is a test project for the Snapshot Unreal Engine Plugin.

-To use the plugin in your own projects, copy the entire "Plugins/Snapshot" directory into your own project under "Plugins", then modify DefaultEngine.ini adding this at the bottom:
+To use the plugin in your own project, copy the entire "Plugins/Snapshot" directory into your own project, then add this to the bottom of DefaultEngine.ini:

 ```
   [/Script/Engine.Engine]